Exhausted and frustrated, Pakistani protesters want to go home

 "I come in the morning and submit my CNIC (Computerised National Identity Card) to Qadri's people who then give us our daily wages of 300-400 rupees ($3-$4).
 We then sit around here all day," said Niaz Ahmed, a daily wage labourer.

-Several attempts by Sharif's aides to find a negotiated solution have failed, with protest organizers refusing to back down from their demand for his resignation.
+Several attempts by Sharif's aides to find a negotiated solution have failed, with protest organisers refusing to back down from their demand for his resignation.

 The confrontation briefly turned violent at the end of last month, with thousands trying to storm Sharif's house.